zenphoto/zenphoto/zp-core/zp-extensions/federated_logon/Auth/Janrain Readme.txt

    - Enable the CURL extension.

-   - If you plan to use SQLite, PostgreSQL, or MySQL to store OpenID data, you'll need PEAR DB.
+   - If you plan to use SQLite, PostgreSQL, or MySQL to store OpenID data, you'll need PEAR MDB2.
 You can install this by running this as root:

-     # pear install DB
+     # pear install MDB2

      You'll also need to install and enable the appropriate PHP database extension.
 Alternatively, you can store OpenID data on